joefulgham/Sheet/README.md

 * [Tales from the Loop](https://sheet.adventureforhire.com/loop/)
 * [Star-Crossed](https://sheet.adventureforhire.com/starcrossed)

 These should be future-proof, but if I ever have to break the save/load formatting I'll make sure the old code is still available to load your characters.

+### Sheets under construction
+Note that I cannot guarantee saved characters on these will continue to work, so use at your own risk!
+These are here simply because I've planned to do them and have started in some fashion.
+* [Masks RPG](https://sheet.adventureforhire.com/masks/) - Doing "Beacon" first and once that's working will make it a sub-page and do the rest based on its template.

 ## Credits
 Made by [Joe Fulgham](https://joefulgham.com/) for [Adventure For Hire](https://adventureforhire.com/)